Anilkaram/travel_ease/README.md

-# feature 2
+# feature 3

-code with authenication and proper running containers in docker, but not in k8s
+with more features added like search compoenent